tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ESNI was required.
 In particular, the unrecognized value alone does not indicate a misconfigured ESNI advertisement ({{misconfiguration}}).
 Instead, servers can measure occurrences of the "esni_required" alert to detect this case.
+An empty ClientEncryptedSNI.record_digest value MAY be used in environments wherein trial decryption is a viable approach for matching ClientEncryptedSNI contents to a known ESNIKeys.
+(Some uses of ESNI, such as local discovery mode, may opt to omit the ClientEncryptedSNI.record_digest since it can be used as a tracking vector.)

-If the ClientEncryptedSNI.record_digest value does match the cryptographic hash of a known ESNIKeys, the server performs the following checks:
+If the ClientEncryptedSNI.record_digest value does match a known ESNIKeys, either by comparing against a known cryptographic hash or by trial decryption, the server performs the following checks:

 - If the ClientEncryptedSNI.key_share group does not match one in the ESNIKeys.keys, it MUST abort the connection with an "illegal_parameter" alert.